 And also, enjoy sharing photos of just-made products on Facebook.

 Plus, you enjoy beginning creative and testing different fragrances.

 But none of that will bring you money.

 Your customers will bring you money.

-But you need to get the customers. the funny thing is that many people thing customers will come when they appear.
-But the harsh truth is, they don’t. just like with a freshly set up website.
+But you need to get the customers. the funny thing is that many people think customers will come when they appear.
+But the harsh truth is, they don’t.
+Just like with a freshly set up website.
 You post one blog article and expect traffic to start rolling it.
-But it doesn’t. it takes hard work, dedication, and being consistent.
+But it doesn’t.
+It takes hard work, dedication, and consistency.

 So, think hard and long about where your sales will come from.
 Make a list – that same spreadsheet from above will work great.

 List all potential sales channels.
 Set clear goals for each channel, ideally with a timeframe, and stick to that.

 When you have your brand image nailed down along with your brand colors and a logo, It’s time you create the materials you’ll need for your skincare line:

 You can hire someone to do that for you.
 You can buy templates online – find them on Etsy and other creative markets.
 Or you can make them yourself.